sendgrid/docs/source/User_Guide/Marketing_Campaigns/getting_started.md

 {% endinfo %}

 {% warning %}
-Be sure your account is set to the correct time zone in order to ensure that your emails get sent at the time you intend
+Be sure your account is set to the correct time zone in order to ensure that your emails get sent at the time you intend.
 {% endwarning %}

 *To change your time zone:*